Oregon Auto Dealer Bond: A Comprehensive Guide for Insurance Agents

 How Much Does the Oregon Auto Dealer Bond Cost?

-The $50,000 Oregon Auto Dealer surety bond can cost anywhere between $313 and $4,500 per year.
+The $50,000 Oregon Auto Dealer surety bond can cost anywhere between $313 to $4,500 per year or $31.30 to $450 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 We offer the financing option “in-house”, so your customer doesn’t have to deal with pesky 3rd party financing with high interest rates and lengthy paperwork!
 The chart below offers a quick reference for the approximate bond cost.

 *The credit score ranges do not include other factors that may result in a change to the annual premium offered to your customers, including but not limited to, years of experience and underlying credit factors contained within the business owner’s credit report.